 2. Try Not to Take Things Personally

 I’ll admit, I haven’t always handled it well.
-I’ve thrown insults back once or twice due to the fact Rachel has handed me Isabelle because she’s crying and it’s stressing her out.
+I’ve thrown insults back once or twice due to the fact that Rachel has handed me Isabelle because she’s crying and it’s stressing her out.
 I’ve told her that she panics and hands her off when she cries.
-But maybe it’s just that her job is so much more difficult than mine, that maybe it’s fair that we even it out.
+But maybe it’s just that her job is so much more difficult than mine.
+Maybe it’s fair that we even it out.

 3. Appreciate How She Feels